| |Sorry, this page has moved!

 Please click here to go to the new location.

-Background information, vocabulary, suggested activities, and student and teacher bibliographies for each of the "Family Life in the 1800s" and "Abolition" programs.
+Standards alignment, background information, vocabulary, suggested activities, and student and teacher bibliographies for Historic Newton's education programs.
 (These files require the Adobe Reader.)

 - Underground Railroad: Passage to Freedom -- For grades 4-6; this program uses primary documents to introduce the abolition movement through the activities of William Jackson, his brother Francis, and his entire family at the Jackson Homestead who were active abolitionists in the nineteenth century.